Ida Ellen (Farabee) Taylor was born on April 26, 1864 in Sparta, Washington County, PA, the daughter of Spencer and Nancy (Minor) Farabee.

 He apparently was married and had several children, but their names are not yet known.

-The Taylors were residents of Homestead, the steel town near Pittsburgh, Allegheny County, PA, in 1932.
+Charles was a resident of Homestead, the steel town near Pittsburgh, Allegheny County, PA, in 1932.
 That year, he was the informant on his father's death certificate.
-The sprawling town of Homestead, and the massive U.S. Steel Works where most local residents were employed, are seen at right.

 In the 1930s, when family reunions were held at his mother's home, Charles would drive to the events, and stop en route at his brother's home in southern Greene County to pick up the children.